jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-21x.md

+---
+heading: Chapter 21x
+title: "THE WILL OF THE PEOPLE and INDIVIDUAL VOLITION"
+c: "firebrick"
+description: ""
+date: 2025-09-21
+weight: 193
+---

-II.
-T HE W ILL O F T HE P EOPLE A ND I NDIVIDUAL V OLITION Of course, however conclusively those arguments may tell against this particular conception of the will of the people, they do not debar us from 2 The very meaning of “greatest happiness” is open to serious doubt.
-But even if this doubt could be removed and definite meaning could be attached to the sum total of economic satisfaction of a group of people, that maximum would still be relative to given situations and valuations which it may be impossible to alter, or compromise on, in a democratic way.
-The Classical Doctrine of Democracy 253 trying to build up nother and more realistic one.
+However conclusively those arguments may tell against this particular conception of the will of the people, they do not debar us from trying to build up nother and more realistic one.
 I do not intend to question either the reality or the importance of the socio-psychological facts we think of when speaking of the will of a nation.
 Their analysis is certainly the prerequisite for making headway with the problems of democracy.
 It